coska-davisville/project-cads/HOWTOTESTJAVASCRIPT.md

-w to test javascript code
+How to test javascript code

 ## Installation